DanSan23/Homework-3-Airbnb-ADM-2018/README.md

 Repository for the third homework of the course ADM 2018 at the Sapienza University.
 Repository authors: Joanna Broniarek, Alice Shirina, Daniele Sanna.

-In the main repository ...
+There are two Jupyter Notebooks and a Python file in the main repostory:
+* Main_Airbnb
+*